JBfive/wizards/README.md

 # GRIZZLED WIZZARDS

-###### Node.js, Socket.io, Redux, and Angular based multiplayer card battle game made for dualing wizards to decide who will control the realm
+###### Node.js, Socket.io, Redux, and Angular based multiplayer card battle game made for dueling wizards to decide who will control the realm

 ###### Project source can be downloaded from [here](https://github.com/alexanderhunter80/wizards.git)